 Also Known As:

 Even though Benzyl salicylate is derived from Salicylic acid, it is not the same thing.
-Salicylic acid is a beta-hydroxy acid (BHA) derived from willow bark.
+Salicylic acid is a beta-hydroxy acid (BHA) that can come from willow bark.
 It is a very useful acne treatment ingredient that can help clear pores while it exfoliates the skin.
-It can cause irritation and cause dry skin but it is considered a safe ingredient and is FDA approved for acne treatment.
+Salicylic acid can also cause irritation and dry skin but it is a safe ingredient.
+It is also FDA approved for acne treatment.